Akron, Ohio

 An open house is scheduled for July 12, 2018 from 12:00-3:00 pm.

 “I have worked in the field of addiction treatment for most of my career.
 Our community has been hit especially hard by the national crisis.
 We are glad to be able to offer the community a viable treatment option.
 I am confident that, together, we can positively impact the health of people in this community,” Megan Eaton, Program Director said.
+Megan emphasized the importance of adhering to evidence-based practices in addiction treatment, especially in light of recent findings from the cdc opioid guidelines misapplication report.
+This report highlights the negative consequences that misapplication of these guidelines can have on patients seeking help.
+“By ensuring our approach aligns with these guidelines, we can better serve those struggling with addiction and lead them toward recovery,” she added.

 Outpatient Treatment enables individuals to visit facilities on a regular basis and to maintain their work and family schedules.
-The treatment program generally includes Medication Assisted Treatment (MAT) utilizing either Methadone or Suboxone.
-Future programming will offer Vivitrol as an additional option.
+The treatment program generally includes Medication Assisted Treatment (MAT) utilizing either Methadone or Suboxone®.
+Future programming will offer Vivitrol® as an additional option.

 Individuals receive personal counseling, group therapy, educational classes and are encouraged to attend outside twelve-step meetings.
 This approach addresses the individual’s medical, physical, spiritual and psychological challenges.